Who We Are

 Want to earn credit, while getting published here?Sign up For Intro to Journalism through the Extended Learning Institute!

-Introduction to Journalism (ENG 121) will be offered online through ELI in the Spring 2014 semester.
+Introduction to Journalism (ENG 121) will be offered online through ELI in the Fall 2014 semester.
 Check the ELI schedule of classes to sign up!

 Friend us on Facebook!